multiversx/mx-liquid-staking-sc/README.md

 ```

 The ```claimRewards``` endpoint is callable by any user, and allows each epoch to claim all pending rewards and store them in a __rewards_reserve__ storage, until those rewards are redelegated and are taken into account in the general __virtual_egld_reserve__ storage.
-The ```claimRewards``` function implements an ongoing operation mechanism, that claims rewards from delegation contracts until the list is completely covered or until the transactions runs out of gas.
+The ```claimRewards``` function implements an ongoing operation mechanism, that claims rewards from delegation contracts until the list is completely covered or until the transaction runs out of gas.
 In this case, it saves the current iteration of the delegation contract list, being able to later continue from where it left off in a secondary call of the same endpoint.
-After all delegation contracts have been covered, the token reserves are then updated, including the __withdrawn_egld__ variable, that takes into account any __EGLD__ that was withdrawn during the claiming operation.
+After all delegation contracts have been covered, the claim operation status is set to __Finished__.

 The available claim status types are: